rfeggins/DevOps-Explained/running-sql-server-in-container.md

 In this blog, we will walk through the steps to pull and run the SQL Server 2017 using a docker container image.
 This image, mssql-server-linux, consists of SQL Server running on Linux based on Ubuntu 16.04 and can be used with the Docker Engine 1.8+ on Linux or on Docker for Mac/Windows.

+With containers you can take advantage of the Container platform along with using CI/CD for both the application code but also for the run-time environment.

 Here is a quick summary of what we will cover:
 - Pulling the docker image for SQL Server from Docker github
 - Running SQL Server instance in Docker